electricimp/Wiznet_5500/README.md

 ### reset(*[softReset]*) ###

-This method causes the Wiznet chip to undergo a reset.
+This method causes the Wiznet chip to undergo a reset, and then performs an initailiztion.
 It is recommended that you use hardware resets (the default behavior) and to wait for the [callback registered with *onready()*](#onreadycallback) to be triggered before proceeding after a reset.

 #### Parameters ####